sabitor/basiclog/README.md

 func Shutdown(archivelog bool)

-// Startup starts the log service. func Startup(logName string, appendLog bool, bufferSize int)
+// Startup starts the log service. func Startup(bufferSize int)

+// SetupLog opens and initially creates a log file. func SetupLog(logName string, appendlog bool)

 // SwitchLog closes the current log file and a new log file with the specified name is created and used. func SwitchLog(newLogName string)